dward2/BME547/Assignments/gui_assignment.md

 Of course, your GUI can have more than the minimum above as desired and needed by your project.

+If you would like to ensure that your idea meets the minimum requirements, please contact the instructor.

 ## Evaluation

-You will receive an invitation to a repository in the BME547-Fall2024 organization.
+You will receive an invitation to a repository in the BME547-Spring2025 organization.
 Please use this repository to implement your code.
 If you choose one of the suggested projects, make sure to download the provided files and add them to your repository.